 The second area is data.
 Your data infrastructure plays a huge role.
 Some AI solutions need big data, some only require small data.
 But the common denominator is Data Quality.
 Getting quality data is one of the biggest challenges in AI.
-Data Quality means the data should not be BIASED, it should contain predictive quality, actionable insights, it might need be consistently formatted; because having unstructured data in heterogeneous formats (from pdfs, text files, SQL and NoSQL, image, logs etc.) is not ideal.
+Data Quality means the data should not be BIASED, it should contain predictive quality, actionable insights, it might need to be consistently formatted; because having unstructured data in heterogeneous formats (from pdfs, text files, SQL and NoSQL, image, logs, etc.) is not ideal.

 Aim to have your data properly stored and processed (ideally in structured, at least searchable databases), have the data properly annotated if required; and sometimes, you might need to exceed the minimum data volume required for the AI models.